Attorney calls for body cam footage to be released of man being led by officers on horseback

 READ MORE: Galveston officers on horseback seen leading handcuffed man with rope

+"If that video comes out, and it affirms what the witnesses said that they treated him, and mainly that they use derogatory terms towards him, then we need to have a march to demand equal justice," Crump said.

-He said if the video is not released, he is calling on activists to descend on Galveston for a march on September 15.
+If the video is not released by September 15, he is calling on activists to descend on Galveston for a march.

 RELATED: Activists demand justice in Galveston man's controversial arrest